ArvindOkram/ArvindOkram/README.md

 - 👋 Hi, I’m @ArvindOkram
 - 👀 I’m interested in Deep Learning
-- 🌱 I’m currently learning Masters in Computer Science and Engineering
+- 🌱 I’m currently pursuing my Masters in Computer Science and Engineering
 - 💞️ I’m looking to collaborate on anything!!! :)
 - 📫 How to reach me...
-Mailed me at aokram17@gmail.com, Message me at https://www.linkedin.com/in/arvind-okram-25082718a/
+Mailed me at aokram17@gmail.com

 <!---
 ArvindOkram/ArvindOkram is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.